DevelopmentCats/Awesome-Hub/README.md

 The application will automatically fetch data from GitHub awesome lists on startup.
 This process might take a few minutes on the first run.
 Once complete, you can:

-- Browse all tracked awesome lists on the homepage
+- Browse all tracked awesome lists using the sidebar navigation
-- View details of a specific list by clicking on it
+- Switch between different lists without page reloads
 - Filter resources by category or search for specific items
-- Check the "New Items" tab to see recently added resources
+- Check the "What's New" section on the homepage to see recently added resources

-If you need to manually update the data, simply click the "Update Data" button on any list page.
+If you need to manually update the data, you can do so from the settings panel.

 ## Configuration